joaopelisson/.NET6_WebAPI/README.md

 # C#(.NET6)_WebAPI 🚀

-_This has the objective of studies, bringing development in .NET 6, during the course [".NET 6 WEB API - From zero to advanced"](https://www.udemy.com/course/net-6-web-api-do-zero-ao-avancado/) 🔥_
+_This project has the objective of studies, bringing development in .NET 6, during the course [".NET 6 WEB API - From zero to advanced"](https://www.udemy.com/course/net-6-web-api-do-zero-ao-avancado/) 🔥_

 It currently does not represent the final model of the project/repository, as it is under development!